majewsky/system-configuration/README.md

 ## Holograms for Arcturus

 Arcturus is my desktop PC.
-Its [holodeck](holodeck-arcturus) has no special holograms and mostly configures the boot sequence and networking.
+Its [holodeck](holodeck-arcturus) mostly configures the boot sequence and networking, but there are two extra holograms:

+* [hologram-catalyst](hologram-catalyst) installs the AMD Catalyst driver.
+It requires...

+* [hologram-catalyst-repo](hologram-catalyst-repo) sets up the Catalyst package repository.
+It needs to be separate from hologram-catalyst since we need to download the Catalyst packages while installing the hologram-catalyst.

 # How to build